Co-Editors: Haley Winans & Ellery Beck

 Prose Editor: Aarron Sholar

-Poetry Readers: Terin Weinberg, Robin Arble, CD Eskilson
+Poetry Readers: Terin Weinberg, Aether, CD Eskilson, Casey Dow, Lilia Dobos

 Meet the Beaver Mag Team!

-Haley is an art-hungry gardener from Annapolis, Maryland.
+Haley (she/her) is an art-hungry Michelin server from Annapolis, Maryland that lives in San Francisco, California.
 She has published poetry in Slipstream, Rattle, The Shore Poetry, Breakwater Review, Folio Literary Journal, and elsewhere.
 She is a University of Memphis MFA Creative Writing program graduate.
 Her poems are influenced by the intrinsic connections between humans and the environment; obsessed with inhabiting toxic patriarchal voices to satirize the societal systems that oppress the Earth.
 But sometimes she wakes up and needs to just wade in a pastoral.
 In her undergrad, she studied Environmental Studies and Creative Writing, with specific focuses on environmental justice, sustainable agriculture, and poetry.

 Ellery Beck is an artist of many mediums: poet, silver worker, lino stamp artist, photographer and more.
 They graduated from Salisbury University with a degree in English and currently work at both a coffee shop & a wine and book store.
 A Pushcart and Best of the Net nominee, they were also the Founding Interview Editor for The Shore Poetry and a reader for Poet Lore.
 They have poems published or forthcoming in Passages North, Sugar House Review, Typehouse, Atlanta Review, Waccamaw, Cider Press Review and elsewhere.